 Live Streaming Software

-If you’re looking for an alternative to stream live video on a website, you can use a software encoder that runs on a computer which is also a very good option.
+If you’re looking for an alternative to stream live video on a website, there are several live streaming software options to choose from.
+The process starts with the right software encoder which takes the information from your camera and converts it into a new format.
 The most popular open-source encoding software is Open Broadcaster Software or OBS.
-This video streaming software is free, but other encoding software packages can incur a cost.
+As the name implies, the software is open source and therefore is free, but there are other encoding software options that have pricing plans.

 Why go with a paid option?
 The primary reason is that those software options are more feature-rich.
 For example, if you need to use multiple cameras, Wirecast or vMix might be your answer.
 In fact, a lot of the paid software solutions surpass their hardware counterparts for features.
 You can check out this Dacast article about the best encoding software settings if you’re interested to learn more.